Cloudxtreme/monlite/README.md

 # monlite
 Monitor services and send e-mail warning if something is wrong.
-Supported url schemes are: couch, http, imap, ldap, mysql, smtp, tcp, udp and unix.
+Supported url schemes are: mongodb, couch, http, imap, ldap, mysql, smtp, dns, tcp, udp and unix.

 # configuration
 The format of the configuration file is ini.
 See example: